Last updated on June 6th, 2021

 What holdings are in the Income Portfolio?

-The rather annoying thing is that the web platform does not show exactly which ETFs you’re investing in.
+One rather annoying thing is that the web platform does not show exactly which ETFs you’re investing in.

-You will need to select each individual fund to see exactly what you’re investing in!
+Instead, you will need to select each individual fund to see exactly what you’re investing in!

 Here are the holdings that StashAway will invest in for you: